zac-garby/pluto-lang/README.md

 NotImplemented
 ```

 Which can then be caught in exactly the same way.
+Since they are literally just strings defined in the Prelude, you are
+free to make your own error tags.
+They don't even have to be strings - but it's usually better for them to be.

 ## How??